cakephp/docs/en/core-libraries/components/csrf-component.rst

 ===========================

 The CsrfComponent integrates seamlessly with ``FormHelper``.
-Each time you create a form with FormHelper will insert a hidden field containing the CSRF token.
+Each time you create a form with FormHelper, it will insert a hidden field containing the CSRF token.

 .. note::